ItaiAxelrad/open-spec/docs/specifications/5_Process Equipment/40_Process Interconnections/400559 Hydraulic Gates.md

 			2. Lifting nuts: two of each different size.
    1. Product

-*
 	1. MANUFACTURERS
 		1. Manufacturers: Subject to compliance with requirements, manufacturers offering products that may be incorporated into the Work include, but are not limited to, the following:
 			1. Rodney Hunt Company
 			2. Approved equal
 	2. STOP GATES

-## General

-: Stop gates shall be fabricated aluminum, with dimensions as shown on the Drawings.
+			1. General: Stop gates shall be fabricated aluminum, with dimensions as shown on the Drawings.
 All parts of the gates shall have a minimum thickness of 1/4 inch.
 The single-slot guides shall accept the plate of the disc.
 The frame embedded in the invert shall accept a resilient-seal to provide a flush bottom closure.
 		2. Design Head: Maximum design head shall be the height of the gate.
 		3. Guide Frames: ASTM B308 Alloy 6061-T6 aluminum.
 The guides shall be designed to embed in or mount to the face of the concrete and shall be provided with keyways to lock them into the concrete.
 The invert of the frame shall be an angle welded to the lower ends of the guides to form a seating surface for the resilient seal mounted on the disc.
 		4. Discs: ASTM B-209 Alloy 6061-T6 aluminum plate reinforced with formed plates or extruded structural members welded to the plate to limit deflection to 1/360 of the plank’s span under the design head.
 Guide seals shall be ASTM D-1248 ultra high molecular weight polyethylene.
 Seal in the invert frame shall be ASTM D-2000 Grade 2 BC-510 Neoprene.
 	3. SLIDE GATES

-## General

-: Slide gates shall be of fabricated aluminum.
+			1. General: Slide gates shall be of fabricated aluminum.
 Slide gates shall be self-contained, rising stem, flush bottom, with guide frames designed to be embedded in the concrete channel, as shown on the Drawings.
 All parts of the gates shall have a minimum thickness of 1/4 inch.
 		2. Design Head: Maximum design seating and unseating heads shall be the height of the slide.
 		3. Travel: Slide gates shall have sufficient travel to allow raising the bottom of the slide to an elevation of 6 inches above the maximum water level as indicated on the hydraulic profile drawing.
 		4. Guide Frame: ASTM B-308 Alloy 6061-T6 aluminum extrusions shop welded to form a rigid and square one-piece frame.
 Slide and invert frames shall be single-slot design.
 The portion of self-contained gates that extend above the operating floor shall be sufficiently rigid such that additional support is unnecessary.
 Yokes shall be designed to support the gate operator and associated lifting forces, and shall allow for removal of the gate slide and stem for servicing.